An13nyaP/DockOps-Workshop/Homework/instructions.md

 ## Step 9: Share Your Docker Hub Repository

 1. Copy the URL of your Docker Hub repository.
-2. Share the URL with your instructor or teammates to showcase your work.
+2. Share the URL to showcase your work.

 ---